 Why not mark National Lemon Chiffon Cake Day by baking your family a mouth-watering cake and taking some time to appreciate its light and fluffy goodness?

-The light and airy texture of lemon chiffon cake is achieved by using stiffened egg whites that are folded into the batter, and replacing butter, making the cake a rather low-fat treat.
-The egg-whites mean that the cake remains delectably moist, although the lack of butter flavouring does mean that you mustn’t stint on the lemon zest and juice!
+The light and airy texture of lemon chiffon cake is achieved by using stiffened egg whites that are folded into the batter.
+Because the egg whites are there to replace the butter, this is able to make the cake a rather low-fat sweet treat.
+The egg-whites mean that the cake remains delectably moist, although the lack of butter flavoring does mean that it is important not to hold back on the lemon zest and juice!